top of page

 What medications and supplements can help?

-1. The gold standard for weight loss is Phentermin, the patients must not have previous cardiac concerns before starting this medication due to it's potency.
+1. The gold standard for oral weight loss was Phentermin, the patients must not have previous cardiac concerns before starting this medication due to it's potency.
 It is very effective at appetite suppression, while providing lasting energy to help motivate a healthier lifestyle during the initial weight dropping period.
 Our patients are typically only on this medicine until their goal is reached.
 But the work doesn't stop, now we have to maintain that goal without the help of medication.

 2. Lipo-Burn is a custom compound we use here at the clinic which is also very effective.
 It consists of primarily Phentermine/Caffein/Naltrexone/MIC which all work together to help patients continue exercising while suppressing appetite, and activating the digestive system.
 We typically pair this with high intensity cardio such as a spin class, and a keto like diet.

-3. Semaglutide A GLP peptide taken via subcutaneous injection once weekly with a titrating dose.
+3. Semaglutide A GLP-1 peptide taken via subcutaneous injection once weekly with a titrating dose.
 The typical regiment is 16 weeks long, but can safely be taken for longer periods of time.
 “This is a game-changer,” said UAB’s Timothy Garvey, M.D., co-author of the JAMA article and Butterworth Professor of Medicine in the Department of Nutrition Sciences.
 “We have not seen this degree of weight loss with any previous medication.
 More than 50 percent of trial participants are losing 15 percent of their body weight, and anywhere between a third and 40 percent of participants are losing 20 percent of their body weight.
 That is beginning to close the gap with bariatric surgery.
 I think this truly gives us a very powerful tool to treat obesity as a disease.”

 4. Desiccated Porcine are custom compounds made by specialty pharmacists that help to restore the thyroid to normal working condition, or inhibit receptor agonists.